-Results from a new study published in Science Translational Medicine [May 14;6(236)] suggest that the antidepressant citalopram (Celexa™) may benefit people with Alzheimer’s disease.
+Results from a new study published in Science Translational Medicine suggest that the antidepressant citalopram (Celexa™) may benefit people with Alzheimer’s disease.
 Scientists observed a drop in levels of beta-amyloid, one of the proteins suspected to cause the disease, in the spinal fluid of healthy volunteers after they took citalopram.
-In mice genetically engineered to develop Alzheimer’s disease, the scientists reported that citalopram stopped the growth of beta-amyloid plaques, a promising finding that suggests the drug might slow disease progression.
+The scientists also reported that citalopram stopped the growth of beta-amyloid plaques in preclinical animal studies, a promising finding that suggests the drug might slow disease progression.
 Prior research in mice and isolated human neurons found that citalopram stimulates the formation of new neurons in the hippocampus, the part of the brain responsible for memories that is greatly affected in Alzheimer’s disease.

-Citalopram belongs to a class of antidepressant drugs called selective serotonin reuptake inhibitors (SSRIs) that function by increasing serotonin levels in the brain.
-A study published in February 2014 in the New England Journal of Medicine [Feb 19;311(7)] reported that citalopram improved symptoms of agitation in patients with Alzheimer’s disease (read more about this study here).
+Citalopram belongs to a class of antidepressant drugs called selective serotonin reuptake inhibitors (SSRIs), which function by increasing serotonin levels in the brain.
+A separate study published in February 2014 in the New England Journal of Medicine reported that citalopram improved symptoms of agitation in patients with Alzheimer’s disease.
 However, it remains unknown if citalopram has any impact on cognitive function or disease progression in people with Alzheimer’s.
-Past clinical trials with another SSRI, sertraline (Zoloft™) did not significantly improve cognition in patients with Alzheimer’s disease.
+Past clinical trials with another SSRI, sertraline (Zoloft™), did not significantly improve cognition in Alzheimer's patients.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.